PoliticsPolitics

 One voter notified Mesa County of the potential fraud after receiving a BallotTrax notification that their ballot was received by the county clerk, but they had not yet voted.

-Griswold said Mesa County election officials were going back and checking each envelope already processed to “double-check everything.”
+Griswold said Mesa County election officials were doubling their efforts and going through each envelope already processed to “double-check everything.”

 denver decides forums2.png